-DRAFT 3.1.3 Key principle: Makers Lane Makers Lane must:
+Key principle: Makers Lane

+Makers Lane must:

-- Support a light industrial, makers and creative character along the route - Deliver a new pedestrian and cycle crossing over the Midland Mainline rail lines - Activate the re-use of rail arches and old railway sheds This new connection unlocks areas of Kentish Town's industrial past and draws on the character and uses established by the creative business clusters and robust architecture.
+- Support a light industrial, makers and creative character along the route - Deliver a new pedestrian and cycle crossing over the Midland Mainline railway - Provide activity along its length through the use of railway arches and old railway sheds

+This new connection unlocks areas of Kentish Town's industrial past and draws on the character and uses established by the creative business clusters and robust architecture.
 It introduces interesting and exciting new public realm around the railway arches and locomotive sheds.
 New development will stitch these heritage assets into the existing urban fabric, and use them to help to define the character of the spaces around them.

 New buildings could create an intimate route along the arches continuing the character of Wilkin Street Mews and Ryland Road, opening up at key points to introduce small open spaces and hubs of activity.
 Small yards could add interest and activity, fronting onto this space.

 Further south along the overground railway line are characterful examples of how the arches and adjacent buildings and spaces are used.
 Buildings here could interpret the warehouse and factory typologies that are seen in Kentish Town, displaying robust materials, large openings, pared back detailing and new development could take cues from this context.

 A new public space could provide a new eastern entrance to Kentish Town City Farm, through an existing railway arch.
 Defined by buildings with active ground floor employment uses, this space will also act as a gateway to a new link over the Midland Mainline.

 To the north of the railway lines, the route continues to Highgate Studios and the centre of the Murphy site will be defined by the existing locomotive sheds, which will address a new public square.
 Playful additions and excellent architecture offer the opportunity to breathe new life into these buildings, and create a characterful back drop to new public open space.

-Ground floors will accommodate light industrial and commercial uses, building on the existing character of these building typologies, clustering creative businesses as well as light industrial uses serving local functions.
-Upper floors will provide residential accommodation, with regular entrances to bring further activity to the street.
+Ground floors will accommodate light industrial, workshop spaces and commercial uses, building on the existing character of these building typologies, clustering creative businesses as well as light industrial uses serving local functions.
+Affordable workspaces and innovative types of social enterprise should be explored.
+Upper floors will provide residential accommodation with regular entrances to bring further activity to the street.

-Far left: Maltby Street Market, Bermondsey
+Left: Granary Square, King's Cross; Maltby Street Market, Bermondsey

-Top left: Pedestrian and cycle connection at Castlehaven Open Space, Camden

-Bottom left: Perseverance Works, Shoreditch
+Middle: Walking/ cycle connection at Castlehaven Open Space; Perseverance Works, Shoreditch